De-Icing salt increases road safety

 Updated:

-A high number of traffic accidents so far this year shows that we still need a great focus on traffic safety.
-During the winter season, salting is the best way to prevent slippery and icy roads, both in traffic and on sidewalks.
+A high number of traffic accidents so far this year indicate that we still need to focus heavily on traffic safety.
+During the winter months, salting is the best way to prevent slippery and icy roads, both in traffic and on sidewalks.

 Photo by:

-De-icing salt can be ordered in bulk, in bags of 1000 kg and 25 kg (on a pallet).
-We can also make adjustments according to customers' wishes and needs.
+Road salt can be ordered in bulk, in 1000 kg and 25 kg bags (on pallets).
+We can also make adjustments according to your preferences and needs.

 Contact our salt experts here.

-We have 24-hour self-service facilities for withdrawal at several locations in the country, making it easy to buy and pick up road salt.
+We have 24-hour self-service facilities for salt pickup at several locations in the country, making it easy to purchase and collect salt.

 Why do we salt the roads?

-All roads can become soap slippery in winter, not just the motorways.
-In a survey conducted by Norstat in 2019, over 350,000 Norwegians responded that they had fallen and injured themselves on slippery ice during the year.
-Slippery roads, sidewalks and walkways make it dangerous for people to move around outside in winter.
-Even with spikes on your shoes, the ice is slippery and major injuries can occur if you fall.
-Therefore, it is important that sidewalks and walkways are also salted.
+All roads can become dangerously slippery in winter, not just car roads.
+In a 2019 survey conducted by Norstat, over 350,000 Norwegians reported falling and injuring themselves on icy surfaces during the year.
+Slippery roads, walkways, and sidewalks make it dangerous for people to move around in winter.
+Even with spikes on shoes, the ice is slippery, and significant injuries can occur if one falls on the ice.
+Therefore, it's essential to salt sidewalks and walkways too.

-For ice removal in winter at temperatures between -6 and down to -40 degrees, calcium chloride (CaCl) is best suited for salting sidewalks, cobblestones, walkways and concrete surfaces.
-Remember that a housing cooperative, joint ownership or property owner may be responsible for salting and ensuring safe sidewalks outside the property.
-The rules may vary from municipality to municipality.
+For ice removal in winter at temperatures between -6 and down to -40 degrees Celsius, Calcium Chloride (CaCl) is best suited for salting sidewalks, cobblestones, walkways, and concrete surfaces.
+Remember that housing cooperatives, joint property owners, or landlords may be responsible for salting and ensuring safe sidewalks outside the property.
+Rules may vary from municipality to municipality.

 Order calcium chloride for ice removal here.